Improving the accuracy of estimators for the two-point correlation function

 with $\DRt(r)$.
-This is not a pair-count, but we still have a double sum over $N$ data points and now $M$ points in the shell.
+This is not a pair-count, but we still have a double sum over $N$ data points and now $\Nsh$ points in the shell.

-In Fig.\,\ref{fig:err_DRshell} we show $\varepsilon_{\DR,\text{shell}}=|\DRt(r)-\DR_{\text{shell}}(r)|/\DRt(r)$.
+Figure\,\ref{fig:err_DRshell} shows $\varepsilon_{\DR,\text{shell}}=|\DRt(r)-\DR_{\text{shell}}(r)|/\DRt(r)$.
 A comparison with $\DR$ in Fig.\,\ref{fig:epsDR} shows that using $\DR_{\text{shell}}$ leads to a reduction of the error by almost two orders of magnitude even for ordinary random points.
-Again this can be improved by using a low discrepancy sequences.
-Then we additionally gain at least another order of magnitude.
+Again this can be improved by using low-discrepancy sequences; doing so allows us to additionally gain at least another order of magnitude.